dbeinhauer/mcs-source/working_log.md

 - Meeting notes:
     - evaluation through whole vector concatenized through the timestaps
     - there are techniques how to prevent `nan` during the training (using smaller learning rate)
+    - correlation should be for the vectors of all neurons in all timesteps
+    - from LGN it is all positive weights

+# 24.9.2024